bfojas/assessment_project/README.md

 #### Working on It

-As a junior developer, I wasn't 100% familiar with all the technologies that I was being asked to use, but felt confident that I would be able to learn about them and put them all together.
+I wasn't 100% familiar with all the technologies that I was being asked to use, but felt confident that I would be able to learn about them and put them all together.
 This was pretty fun.
 Learning can be a frustrating process at times, but the sense of reward from figuring things out always makes it worth it.

 ##### TypeScript
 I've never used TypeScript before, but was actually quite excited about it's implementation.
 It definitely forced me to think my code through more clearly.